-The following are case studies you can find in the Compensation Calculator outlining claims that our customers have made, and the compensation they received as a result of an accident.
+The following are case studies you can find in the Compensation Calculator, outlining claims that our customers have made and the compensation they received because of an accident.

 - Mr Moore, £12,500 – After suffering nerve damage to his shoulder and neck, Mr Moore was awarded £12,500.

 - Mrs Miller, £9,200 – Following a car accident that wasn’t her fault, Mrs Miller was awarded £9,200 towards the physical and emotional injuries she suffered.